Enslaved - Chapter Two

 And when the Red Bear struck him down, the snakes scattered, fleeing his corpse.
 Set had been abandoned, even by the reptiles.

 Sadira had no remorse.
 Fear, perhaps.
 Dread and futility.
 But no remorse.

 Three armies had rallied against Set.
-Two of them had been the allies of the Cult of Akolet, in the time of Set's father Kha'set, and his father Kha'sun, first of the great God-kings.
+Two of them had once been the allies of the Cult of Akolet, in the time of Set's father Kha'set, and his father Kha'sun, first of the great god-kings.
 Mercenary warlords prospered when they worked alongside the arcanists of the Ruined Sands.
 Their cultures were the same: brutal and hard, merciless and greedy.
 All the clans of the desert lived their lives bent on feeding an endless hunger for cruelty.
 In his arrogance, though, Set foreswore the treaties his predecessors forged.
-The mercenaries he double-crossed went on to embrace the philosophy of "the enemy of my enemy".
+The mercenaries he double-crossed went on to seek their vengeance with his enemies.

 Who could be surprised?
 Sadira wondered.
 With this land built on the backs of their children?

 The people of the Ruined Sands reaped what they and their fathers had sown.
 Set, the god-kings before him, the cult's arcane magicians...all of them.
 No true grave existed for the fallen madman; his body had been consigned to the desert, sundered and scattered for the scavengers to find.

 Even as a prisoner, though, captive and disgraced, Sadira didn't suffer from the defeat.
 She'd been no native of the Sands, after all.
 Merely another of its prisoners, stolen from an unknown tribe in an unknown land.
 One more slave of Akolet.